bluerobotics/bluerobotics.github.io/brov2/assembly.md

 <img src="/brov2/cad/topside-wiring.png" class="img-responsive" style="max-height:500px" />

-# Software Setup
+# Next Steps

-To set up the software on your topside computer, please see our [Software Setup](/brov2/software-setup/) page.
+First, set up the software on your topside computer.
+Please see our [Software Setup](/brov2/software-setup/) page.

-# Operating the ROV

-Please refer to the [Operations Manual](/brov2/operation/) for detailed information of setting up the software and completing your first dive.
+Next, refer to the [Operating Manual](/brov2/operation/) to learn how complete your first dive.